Skip to main content

 • The Testes ∞ LH travels through the bloodstream to the testicles, where it binds to receptors on the Leydig cells, directly stimulating them to produce and release testosterone.
 FSH, concurrently, acts on another set of cells, the Sertoli cells, to support sperm production.

-Omega-3 can influence this delicate axis.
+Omega-3 fatty acids can influence this delicate axis.
 Research indicates that men taking fish oil supplements often show lower levels of LH and FSH for a given level of testosterone.
 This suggests that their testicular “factories” have become more efficient or sensitive to the hormonal signals they receive.

 With a more efficient system, the brain does not need to “shout” as loudly (by releasing high levels of LH) to achieve the desired testosterone output.
 This indicates a healthier, more responsive HPG axis, a hallmark of robust endocrine function.